Back to Blog

 Frequently Asked Questions

 Bag and item restrictions?
-Most outdoor venues have strict bag policies.
-Small bags or backpacks no larger than A4 size are typically permitted.
-Prohibited items usually include large bags, weapons, glass bottles, alcohol, professional recording equipment, and drones.
-It is essential to check the venue's official website for a comprehensive list of prohibited items.
+Most large venues enforce strict bag policies.
+Small bags or backpacks that fit under a seat are usually allowed, but oversized bags are often prohibited.
+Prohibited items typically include weapons, drones, fireworks, and any other potentially dangerous objects.
+It's wise to pack light and check the venue's official website for a comprehensive list of prohibited items.

 What's the refund policy?
-Refund policies typically apply only in cases of full event cancellation by the organiser.
-If the event is postponed or rescheduled, tickets are usually valid for the new date.
-Specific terms and conditions will be detailed by the ticket vendor at the point of purchase.
+Refund policies are usually set by the ticket vendor and the event promoter.
+Generally, tickets are non-refundable unless the event is cancelled by the organiser.
+In the case of rescheduling, tickets are usually valid for the new date.
+It's crucial to review the terms and conditions at the time of purchase.

 Top Tips for Wolf Alice at Exhibition Park Newcastle